rwhetten/DeepSeqAnalysis/docs/source/transcriptome-analysis.rst

 6. A complete tutorial for analysis of RNA-seq data using Tophat and Cufflinks is available in `Trapnell et al (2012) <http://www.nature.com/nprot/journal/v7/n3/full/nprot.2012.016.html>`_; this can be used as a guide to carry out analysis of the control and test datasets used for the RNA-seq exercise described above.

+\

+7. An older `tutorial <http://girke.bioinformatics.ucr.edu/CSHL_RNAseq/mydoc/mydoc_systemPipeRNAseq_02/>`_ for Gene Ontology (GO) Term Enrichment from RNAseq analysis.
+The tutorial from a Cold Spring Harbor Plant Biology short corse contains information on the overview of the GO term enrichment and notes on the sampling procedure used to shrink the dataset from the `full NCBI record <https://www.ncbi.nlm.nih.gov/bioproject/PRJNA156671>`_.
+For more information the `Gene Ontology page <http://geneontology.org/docs/go-annotations/>`_ has links to the annotation tables of various organisms.
+Additionally, a `vignette for the goseq package <https://bioconductor.org/packages/3.4/bioc/vignettes/goseq/inst/doc/goseq.pdf>`_ for GO Term Enrichment using v3.4 of Bioconductor is also available.

 Additional Resources